Astronaut828/SmartContractResearch/MasterChefV2/README.md

 ### Conclusion

 The MasterChefV2 staking contract is a powerful tool that could significantly enhance the MetalFunFactory token template by allowing users to add staking and reward distribution to their token.
-While it does not need to be a full DEX, it can provide a template for deploying tokens with additional features.
-Implementing this contract for a DEX template would require additional research and development, given the interactions with multiple helper contracts and the need for a deep understanding of the SushiSwap ecosystem.
 Adding the staking contract to the MetalFunFactory ecosystem could be a valuable addition.
 The gained knowledge from integrating the staking and reward distribution mechanism would be a great asset for future research and development and a good step towards a more complex DEX template.